 |Dark Meat, No Skin||187||61%||39%||35%|

 In addition to filling you up a little more with your meal, drinking water will ensure that you stay hydrated, and flush out some of that excess sodium that you will be eating.
-If you're going to drink alcohol, opt for wine (which has antioxidants in it) over mixed drinks like margaritas which are full of empty calories and do nothing for you except leave you sloshed and sluggish!
+If you're going to drink alcohol, opt for red wine (which has antioxidants in it) over mixed drinks like margaritas which are full of empty calories and do nothing for you except leave you sloshed and sluggish!

-Eating slower, taking smaller bites, and putting your utensils down in between bites will ensure that your body lets you know when it is full, rather than you overstuffing yourself too early on.
+Eating slower, taking smaller bites, and putting your utensils down in between bites will ensure that your body lets you know when it is full, rather than letting you overstuff yourself too early on.
 Savor each mouthful of delicious food, and be thankful and mindful of the time spent with your friends and loved ones.

 Remember that Thanksgiving is a time to rejoice with your friends and loved ones!
 Be thankful for that, and spend more time making conversation, rather than stuffing your face!
 It will also allow you to eat slower as well and really enjoy their presence, rather than drown yourself in your plate and ignore the celebration.

-Keep in mind that during Thanksgiving, weight loss should not be a major priority, but rather weight "maintenance."
-It is after all a time to celebrate and socialize, so that should take precedence over being so strict that you don't enjoy yourself and bring down the morale of the group because of it!
+Keep in mind that during Thanksgiving, weight loss should not be a major priority, but rather weight maintenance.
+It is, after all, a time to celebrate and socialize, so that should take precedence over being so strict that you don't enjoy yourself and bring down the morale of the group because of it!

 You'll be way ahead of the game if you can avoid gaining weight during the holidays when everyone else packs on five to ten pounds!
 You'll look and feel better in the days that follow, and will be happier because of it!

 As the foods are being passed around, use a 1-10 scale to judge how appealing a certain food is to you.
 If you really want a food, it gets a 10.
 If it doesn't look that appealing, give it a lower rating.
-You'd be surprised how many times you put a food on your plate that you really don't want, and wind up eating it unnecessarily.
-As I said before, it's ok to say no!
+You'll be surprised how many times you put a food on your plate that you really don't want, and wind up eating it unnecessarily.
+As I said before, it's OK to say no!

 If you start with a salad, you will fill yourself up a little bit more with something nutritious before the real feasting begins.
 Try to stay away from creamy dressings and toppings that are unnecessary.
 Opt for lighter dressings, and things like balsamic vinegar, or oil and vinegar if possible.

-When eating pie, eat the filling part and leave the crust to save on some empty calories.
+When eating pie, eat the filling part and leave the crust, to save on some empty calories.
 A lot of times during a Thanksgiving dinner, multiple types of cakes or pies are offered.
 In these cases, look at your selections and once again use the rating system.

 If you are cooking the Thanksgiving meal, there are also some things you can do to lessen the amount of excess unnecessary calories you have at your meal, while not sacrificing on flavor at all!

-With the turkey, you can use a fat separator for the roasting pan juices and skim off all the fat before making the gravy.
+With the turkey, you can use a fat separator for the roasting pan juices, and skim off all the fat before making the gravy.

 With pumpkin pie or other desserts, you can use half the amount of sugar you would normally, as well as substitute brown sugar for white.
 Brown sugar is better for you and more flavorful.
-If you're going to use whipped toppings, make sure they are light or fat free.
+If you're going to use whipped toppings, make sure they are light or fat-free.

 Chances are, if you don't put any butter on the mashed potatoes, no one will say anything.
 You can also put it on the side instead of cooking with it.
 This way you give people the option of having it or not.
 Same goes with the vegetables.
-You can use olive oil, or fresh herbs instead of butter for flavoring.
+You can use olive oil or fresh herbs instead of butter for flavoring.

 For example, if there are little children around, they will probably be running around all over the place, so that will give you an opportunity for some exercise.